jabberwoockey/NthDayOfWeek/README.md

 - `gndw -3 3 3`

-To get the next closest specific day of week in the current or next month starting from tomorrow, use `-Next` switch:
+To get the next/previous closest specific day of week in the current or next month starting from tomorrow/yesterday, use `-Next`/`-Previous` switch:

 - `Get-NthDayOfWeek -Day Second -DayOfWeek Tuesday -Next`

-- `gndw 2 2 -next`
+- `gndw 2 2 -prev`

 To get all properties of the output object run `Get-NthDayOfWeek | Format-List *`